You are hereJohn E. Stith's Biography

 Stith married Karen Flitton in 2012.
 Karen has been active in the AFS exchange program, the Palmer Land Trust, PFLAG (Parents and Friends of Lesbians and Gays), and the Bear Creek Community Garden.

-Currently, in addition to writing, Stith runs HighTechies, a website development and computer consulting business
+Until 2013 Stith headed HighTechies, a website development and computer consulting business.